-215 Shakespeare I (3) UC:CSU
+215 Shakespeare I (3) UC: CSU

+Prerequisite: English 101 with a grade of "C" or better.
 A study of the poems and plays selected from the works of Shakespeare.
 The course covers many of the elements found in Shakespeare's work, such as structure, character, conflict, setting, style, theme, the supra-supernatural, and symbolic meaning.
 The selection of plays will include at least two each from his tragedies, histories, and comedies.
 Students will study Elizabethan and Jocobean life in relation to Shakespeare's works.

-219 The Literature of American Ethnic Groups (3) UC:CSU
+219 Literature of American Ethnic Groups (3) UC: CSU

+Prerequisite: English 101 with a grade of "C" or better.
 This course considers noteworthy fiction and other literature arising from the traditions and contemporary problems of several ethnic groups, each of which offers a unique contribution to American life.

-234 African American Literature I (3) UC:CSU
+234 African American Literature I (3) UC: CSU